Building a Better Light Timer

 const int timeZone = EST;

 Right now, the application is configured for Eastern time zone (that's where I live).
 If you live in a different time zone, change this value to one of the available options in the constants.h file.
-I didn't list all the time zone options in this file, so if your time zone isn't listed, you're going to have to add it to the file before making the change to the timeZone value in the rtc-relay-static.ino file.
+I didn't list all the time zone options in this file, so if your time zone isn't listed, you're going to have to add it to the file before making the change to the timeZone value in the rtc-relay-static.in

 Finally, the app knows when to turn the lights on and off based on settings defined in the slots array shown below: